SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

-An autonomous agent operating in the real world must process low-level sensory and motor signals while reasoning about high-level objectives~\citep{Doncieux18,KONIDARIS20191}.
-Analogous to how humans can perform complex tasks, like cooking or cleaning, without reasoning about muscle-level control, agents should have internal models of their skills that abstract away nuanced activities on the lower level.
-Such models must capture the necessary conditions for a skill to be executed (e.g., \textit{``pouring a teapot requires holding it first''}) and the consequences of doing so (e.g., \textit{``pouring a teapot leaves it empty''}).
-These two properties, known as \emph{preconditions} and \emph{effects} in the AI planning literature, enable compositional reasoning to identify long-horizon plans that can sequence lower-level skills to solve a task.
-Typically, these models must be specified manually.
-However, in real-world settings such skill representations may be nontrivial to acquire due to complex inter-skill constraints specific to the agent's embodiment.
-This calls for algorithms that learn symbolic transition models of black-box skills without hand specification, enabling agents to directly utilize those skills to solve long-horizon tasks with off-the-shelf AI planners.
+An autonomous robot operating in the real world must process low-level sensory and motor signals while reasoning about high-level objectives~\citep{Doncieux18,KONIDARIS20191}.
+Analogous to how humans can perform complex tasks, like cooking or cleaning, without reasoning about muscle-level control, robots should have internal models of their skills that abstract away the intricacies of low-level control.
+Such models must capture the necessary conditions for executing a skill (e.g., \textit{``pouring from a teapot into a mug requires holding the teapot first''}) and the consequences of doing so (e.g., \textit{``pouring from a teapot into a mug fills the mug''}).
+These two properties, known as \emph{preconditions} and \emph{effects} in the classical planning literature~\cite{ghallab_nau_traverso_2016}, enable compositional reasoning to identify long-horizon plans that sequence lower-level skills to solve a task.
+Typically, these task-level models must be specified manually by a domain expert.
+However, in real-world settings, such models are nontrivial to acquire due to complex inter-skill constraints specific to the environment and the robot's embodiment.
+This calls for systems that autonomously learn task-level models of black-box skills, enabling robots to solve long-horizon tasks using off-the-shelf planners.

-Traditional approaches of skill abstraction often require factorizing the low-level state space to learn classifiers for each symbolic representation, relying heavily on hand-collected transition data~\citep{Konidaris2018FromST}.
-Recently, foundation models have enabled a new paradigm: generating semantically meaningful predicates directly from raw observations and directly evaluating their truth values on low-level observations (e.g., RGB images)---a process we refer to as \textit{generative predicate invention}.
-Recent work has explored how foundation models can be used for predicate invention, by generating Python code to implement predicates~\citep{liang2025visualpredicator} or sampling large predicate pools followed by sub-selection.
-However, these methods produce ad-hoc planning representations that cannot be guaranteed to solve a given task, and leave core questions on predicate invention unanswered: \textit{what} properties should these learned abstractions satisfy, and \textit{how} can they be learned to achieve these properties?